ishan1604/gsoc-proposals/MeghalAgrawal-MIFOS-Implementing-Role-Based-Permissions-In-Mifos-Client-Application.md

 * **Please share any links to source codes you have written or websites you have built:**

 I have developed apps for some real world problems that are live on play store.
-I have made a lot of my projects open source to guide my juniors and classmates about the way I learn and implement.
+I am also an avid Open Source lover and the source code to most of my apps can be easily found on my GitHub profile which help me to guide my juniors and classmates about the way I learn and implement.

 Github profile link - [https://github.com/meghalagrawal](https://github.com/meghalagrawal)